-Nieves Barragán Mohacho was the breakout star of Barrafina, and now she is overseeing her debut project, a three-pronged venue comprising a fino-fuelled bar, an upstairs restaurant (El Asador) and this “sensational” ground-floor tapas joint – a long, L-shaped counter surrounding an open kitchen decorated with colourful Andalusian tiles, serving the sort of Spanish-accented small plates you won’t find anywhere else in the UK.
+Nieves Barragán Mohacho was the breakout star of Barrafina, winning a Michelin star for the group’s original outpost and, by devising different menus for each successive branch, helping to transform Londoners’ attitude to Spanish food.
+She’s now taken that development even further with her first solo restaurant, Sabor, which while looking like a tapas bar – a long, L-shaped eating counter surrounds an open kitchen decorated with colourful Andalusian tiles – serves the sort of Spanish-accented small plates you won’t find anywhere else in the UK.

-Some of these plates involve tweaking the old familiar classics: oil-soaked pan con tomate is topped with a vivid ruffle of cured meat, “perfect” piquillo croquetas are dusted with a fine shaving of Manchego cheese, while garlic prawns have a wobbly, barely cooked texture and arrive atop a squelch of saline-heavy seaweed.
+Some of them involve tweaking the familiar.
+Oil-soaked pan con tomate is topped with a vivid ruffle of cured meat, piquillo croquetas are dusted with a fine shaving of Manchego cheese, while garlic prawns have a wobbly, barely cooked texture and arrive atop a squelch of saline-heavy seaweed.

-But there is much that tastes completely new, including a superbly cooked piece of presa ibérica served with a mojo verde so fragrant with coriander it tastes almost Indian.
-However, the kitchen saves its biggest surprise – and (arguably) its best dish – until the very end: bombas de chocolas, a trio of sinfully rich doughnuts dolloped with a sticky mess of chocolate and coffee sauces – like the most grown-up profiteroles imaginable.
+But there is much that tastes completely new, including a superbly cooked piece of presa Ibérica served with a mojo verde so fragrant with coriander it tastes almost Indian.
+The biggest surprise is that the best dish is left until the very end: bombas de chocolas, a trio of doughnuts dolloped with a sticky mess of chocolate and coffee sauces so sinfully rich they taste like the most grown-up profiteroles imaginable.

 Not all of it is so accomplished – the wild mushroom croquetas taste like deep-fried soup – and there will doubtless be diners who long for the straightforward comfort of chorizo and calamares.
 But for most visitors, “this place ROCKS: perfect decor, fun ambience, sublime food and great wine list.”
 Likewise, we applaud Mohacho and her front-of-house partner José Etura for not simply Xeroxing the Barrafina formula.